 Why watch it?
 The account of Enron is a definitive story of eagerness and debasement.
 All things considered, it can give key exercises to entrepreneurs and business pioneers of the results of ravenousness.
-From using broken accounting practices to hiring corrupt characters in key jobs, the top officials at Enron were driven exclusively by voracity and profits, and subsequently, did their absolute best to hoodwink the partners and the overall population until everything fallen like a place of cards.
+From using broken accounting practices to hiring corrupt characters in key jobs, the top officials at Enron were driven exclusively by voracity and profits, and subsequently, did their absolute best to hoodwink the partners and the overall population until everything fell like a place of cards.

 Best Scene in the Movie: No specific scene sticks out, so I’d ask you to look at the narrative.
 You can watch the full motion picture on YouTube.

 Any Given Sunday